noiseprotocol/noise_spec/noise.md

    * `"s, e"`
    * empty

- * A pattern for the responder's pre-message that takes one of the same values as the initiator's pre-message.
+ * A pattern for the responder's pre-message that takes the same range of values as the initiator's pre-message.

  * A sequence of message patterns for the actual handshake messages